ARTFL-Project/TopoLogic/README.md

 Yet Another Topic Modeling Browser...

-Originally based-off https://github.com/AdrienGuille/TOM with various enhancements and tied to PhiloLogic
+Originally based off https://github.com/AdrienGuille/TOM with various enhancements and tied to PhiloLogic

 ## INSTALLATION ##
 * You will need a functionning mod_wsgi setup with Apache running